zx80/flask-simple-auth/README.md

 Request parameters (HTTP or JSON) are translated automatically to function parameters, by relying on function type annotations.
-By default, the decorator guesses whether parameters are mandatory based on provided default values, i.e. they are optional when a default is provided.
+The decorator guesses whether parameters are mandatory based on provided default values, i.e. they are optional when a default is provided.

 ```python